5c0r/live-then-learn/Thoughts/FAILED_INTERVIEWS.md

 - My PHP skill was...baaad ? ( Shame on me, I implemented them as Unit Tests :( )
 - Now they are suggesting Javascript Developer position , and ...maybe not this time.
 If you are from Supermetrics and reading this, I would say while I can 70% pass the coding tests, I don't feel personally happy working with JavaScript , at least until JS-people know how to behave :)

-### Meeting package
+### MeetingPackage
 - No code assignment
 - The 2nd interview was likely a litmus test, but that's okay
 - The 3rd is good as a conversation, and that's good
-- Low to no balls, if one cannot fulfill it in the beginning, say no
+- Low to no balls, if one cannot fulfill it in the beginning, just say no

+### RakettiTiede
+- Turned down the offer to join Smartly
+- Most positive consultancies companies I have ever applied for, will apply again :)

+### ReadPeak
+- Very positive experience
+- Friendly and professional interviewers
+- My current situation did not allow me to move forward